ABOUT KATE BERNAL

 In fact, one day my father was sleeping in the living room.
 Next to the living room were the dining room and my computer.
 From the living room, you could see the family computer and anyone that was using it.

-One night I started reading about technology.
-One article led me to another so I could easily cover a large range of technology topics.
-I was so focused on reading that I didn’t realize it was 4:30 in the morning.
-That was the time when my father woke up to go to work.
+One night, I started reading about technology.
+One article led me to another, so I could easily cover a wide range of topics.
+I was so focused on reading that I didn’t realize it was 4:30 a.m., the time my father woke up to go to work.

 2004: Got A Business License To Run A Technology Company